edunham/slides/humanhacking/rewrite.rst

 madlibs of tasks, share responsibilities, "puppet" them for smoother transition if they're not confident yet, recognize their differences

+IMAGE: stickman saying speechbubble of map to sketch, who says speech bubble of map to crowd

 troll-proofing
 --------------

+IMAGE: stickman with speech bubble with crossed-out troll

 clear codes of conduct, clear expectations that reflect the community's standards